meganwangg/Excel/README.md

 # Excel
-I used Excel spreadsheets to collect,  organize, and visualize the data for my statistical analyst summer research project.
+I used Excel spreadsheets to collect,  organize, and visualize the data for my statistical summer research project.